Phua Chu Kang Pte Ltd

+Phua Chu Kang Pte Ltd is a Singaporean sitcom created by Andrea Teo for Mediacorp's Channel 5.
+Written and produced by Ong Su Mann, it ran for eight seasons from 25 September 1997 to 11 February 2007.
+The sitcom centres around Phua Chu Kang (Gurmit Singh), an eccentric general contractor who wears yellow boots and is portrayed as an "Ah Beng", and his family, portrayed by Irene Ang, Pierre Png, Tan Kheng Hua, Marcus Ng Yi Loong, and Neo Swee Lin.
+Charlie Tan and Ray Kuan portray Phua's blue-collared workers, whilst Lim Kay Siu portrays Phua's rival general contractor, Frankie Foo.

-Phua Chu Kang Pte Ltd was a Singaporean sitcom.
-The sitcom centres on an eccentric general contractor with his trademark yellow boots, curly afro hair and large facial mole.
-While it carries the traditions of a sitcom, many unusual elements were used such as flashbacks, quick gags and celebrity cameo appearances.
+While it carries the traditions of a sitcom, many unusual elements were used such as flashbacks, quick gags, and celebrity cameo appearances.
+It is also the second locally produced English sitcom after Under One Roof.
+It paved the way for the third and final future Singaporean local sitcom named Police & Thief.
+It was also one of the most popular locally produced television series in Singapore alongside Under One Roof and Growing Up.

-Plot summary and cast
+Plot

-Name for Phua Chu Kang

-The name for Phua Chu Kang is based on the Hokkien romanization for the Chinese name 潘厝港.

 Phua Chu Kang

-The series revolves around the Phua family, most notably Phua Chu Kang (Gurmit Singh), a general contractor who boasts that he is the "Best in Singapore, JB, and some say Batam" - this is despite the fact that he has only two men working for him (names are King Kong [not to be confused with the fictional giant monster] and Ah Boon/Soon/Goon depending on which season) and they are both inept and lazy.
+The series revolves around the Phua family, most notably Phua Chu Kang, a general contractor who boasts that he is the "Best in Singapore, JB, and some say Batam" - this is despite the fact that he has only two men working for him (names are King Kong and Ah Boon/Soon/Goon depending on which season) and they are both inept and lazy.
 He is also noted for his famous cliché or catchphrase: "Don't play play" (pronounced as "pray pray" according to his articulation).
 There is also another famous catchphrase, which is known as, "Use your brain!" (pronounced as "blain").
 His personal clothing trademarks are his yellow pair of boots (bought in Beach Road), curly hair, a giant black mole, and long nails on his pinky fingers.
 Phua Chu Kang is portrayed as an "Ah Beng", which is a Singlish slang for a stereotypical, uneducated Chinese gangster, complete with habits such as hoisting one leg up on the seat of a chair when he sits down and growing one long fingernail to scratch his ears.